-EARLY DISMISSAL OF STUDENTS
+EMERGENCY CLOSING / EARLY DISMISSAL OF STUDENTS

 If it becomes necessary for you to take your child out of school for any reason during the school day, a note to the teacher in the morning is most helpful.
 When coming to school to pick up your child, please report to the office with picture ID.
 The office staff will call your child from the classroom and you will be asked to sign your child out.
-If your child will be returning to school on the same day, please bring your child back to the office, so that he/she can be signed back in and return to class.
+If your child will be returning to school on the same day, please bring your child back to the office, so that he/she can be signed back in.

-Early dismissal or transportation messages must not be left as voice mail messages in the teacher's voice mailbox or with teacher email accounts.
+Early dismissal or transportation messages must not be left as voice mail messages in the teacher's voice mailbox.
 Teachers do not retrieve voice mail messages until after the conclusion of the student day.
-Main Office Phone: 267-893-4200